folio-org/ui-finance/README.md

 # ui-finance

-The ui-finance allows for the management of ledgers, funds, and budgets in FOLIO.
-It includes a dashboard that provides a snapshot of your account totals for the current fiscal year across ledgers and funds.

 Copyright (C) 2017-2019 The Open Library Foundation.

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)"  for more information.

+## Introduction

+The ui-finance allows for the management of ledgers, funds, and budgets in FOLIO.
+It includes a dashboard that provides a snapshot of your account totals for the current fiscal year across ledgers and funds.

 ## Prerequisites